LOCATIONS AND FACILITIES

 Sedwick Soccer Fieldhouse.
 The 2,300 square foot Sedwick Soccer Fieldhouse and Grandstands is located just to the west of Patriot Soccer Field and houses a 30-player locker room, team meeting area and press room, coaches’ offices, reception area, individual chair-back seating for 400 fans, party pavilions, restroom facilities for fans, and first-class audio and video capabilities.
 In keeping with the architectural theme of the campus, Sedwick Soccer Fieldhouse & Grandstands exhibits a Georgian-style façade of dark red brick and offers first-class facilities for both fans, coaches, officials, and Patriot Soccer student-athletes.

 Lange Hall.
 This Resident Hall houses 167 students and is equipped with laundry facilities.

 Williams Hall.
 This Resident Hall houses 164 students and is equipped with laundry facilities.

 Colonial Village Apartments.
 The Colonial Village Apartments are a modern way of living for DBU upperclassmen.
-The Ebby Halliday Center houses the University Housing Office as well as classrooms and faculty offices.
+The Ebby Halliday Center houses the Department of Kinesiology faculty, with coaches' offices, as well as classrooms and other faculty offices.
 Health Services is also located in the Colonial Village Apartments.

 J.E. and L.E.
 Mabee Village Townhomes.
 Mabee Village is an on-campus townhome neighborhood community that opened in Fall 2007.
 Mabee Village offers two-story, 3-bedroom, 3-bath townhome residences designed for upperclassmen students.